 Practise your ability to interpret and use three-figure bearings with this self-marking exercise.

-This is level 5: using angle theorems and trigonometry to solve bearing problems.
-You can earn a trophy if you get at least 7 correct and you do this activity online.
+This is level 4: creating scale diagrams and making accurate measurements of given situations.
+You can earn a trophy if you get at least 4 correct and you do this activity online.

 Try your best to answer the questions above.
 Type your answers into the boxes provided leaving no spaces.
 As you work through the exercise regularly click the "check" button.
 If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.